Floods hit northern Turkey; several people hurt, missing

-ANKARA, Turkey (AP) — Heavy rains triggered severe floods and mudslides in northern Turkey on Wednesday, leaving one woman missing, others injured and cars swept away by torrents, officials said.
+ANKARA, Turkey (AP) — Heavy rains triggered severe floods and mudslides in northern Turkey on Wednesday, leaving at least two missing, others injured and cars swept away by torrents, officials said.
 Helicopters scrambled to rescue people stranded on rooftops.

-The floods hit the Black Sea coastal provinces of Bartin, Kastamonu and Sinop early Wednesday.
+The floods hit the Black Sea coastal provinces of Bartin, Kastamonu, Sinop and Samsun.
 They came as firefighters in southwest Turkey worked to extinguish a wildfire in Mugla province, an area popular with tourists that runs along the Aegean Sea.
 At least eight people and countless animals have died and thousands of people had to flee during more than 200 wildfires in Turkey since July 28.

 The worst-hit flood area appeared to be in Kastamonu, where the town of Bozkurt was inundated and dozens of cars were swept away by raging waters.
 The Kastamanu governor's office denied reports the flooding was caused by a burst dam nearby.